SELECT

 Accessing Sequences

-To access the next value from a sequence use NEXT VALUE FOR sequence_name
+To access the next value from a sequence use NEXT VALUE FOR sequence_name.

 This can be part of a longer SELECT statement or to just fetch the next value use: